Trains77/bwrap-mc-java/README.md

 AUDIO_BACKEND - Can be "pipewire", "pulseaudio", "none", or "both" defines which audio system to share with the sandbox, defaults to "none"

-ENABLE_DISCORD - Can be either "true" or "false", when true, tries to bind $XDG_RUNTIME_DIR/discord-ipc-0 to the sandbox, useful if you want Discord Rich Presence, if $XDG_RUNTIME_DIR/discord-ipc-0 is a symlink, the script will attempt derefernce links and bind the actual socket file
+ENABLE_DISCORD - Can be either "true" or "false", when true, tries to bind $XDG_RUNTIME_DIR/discord-ipc-0 to the sandbox, useful if you want Discord Rich Presence, if $XDG_RUNTIME_DIR/discord-ipc-0 is a symlink, the script will attempt derefernce links and bind the actual socket file, defaults to "false"

 DISABLE_LOOPBACK - Can be either "true" or "false", defines Whether or not the sandbox should be able to reach the host's loopback address, defaults to "true"